Night Storage Heaters Comparison

-- You will be tied-in to the expensive Economy 7 Tariff.
-Although the tariff gives you a reduced rate of around 8 pence per unit to charge the heaters overnight, you will be charged a premium for ALL of your other usage.
+- You will be tied-in to the Economy 7 Tariff.
+Although the tariff gives you a reduced rate overnight, you will be charged a premium for ALL of your other usage.
 This rate could be up to twice as much as you’d pay on a single-rate tariff, and applies to ALL of your other electrical appliances, including your lighting and refrigeration.

 - Storage heaters draw more power than radiators.
 They need to build-up a surplus of heat energy to store and then release until the next night.
 A 3.5kw storage heater that draws power for 7 hours per night can be replaced with a smaller 1.8kw electric radiator.
 The radiator draws power only when heat is required, and only in occupied areas.
 The temperature sensor modulates the energy usage throughout the heating cycle.

 - Storage heaters produce warmth through convection.
 This is the warming of circulated air.
 They don’t emit much radiant heat though, which is the heat transfer that warms people and objects in the room.
 EHE Radiators produce a combination of the two types of heat transfer, which is much more comfortable.